basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 A quick hotkey, and `agent-cli transcribe` turns my speech into text.
 Another hotkey, and `agent-cli autocorrect` cleans it up using a local LLM running on **Ollama**.
 It has genuinely streamlined my workflow.
+For example, I can pipe the tools together, like correcting text from my clipboard and then having it spoken aloud: `agent-cli autocorrect | agent-cli speak`.

 {{% callout note %}}
 **⚡ Surprising Speed: Local vs. Cloud**